adamdecaf/SOC2/policies/access.md

 a. *Review of accounts and permissions:*

     i.
-Each month, IT and HR will review accounts and permission levels for accuracy.
+Each month, IT and HR will review accounts and permission levels for accuracy stored in a shared documents directory.